gsteixeira/nzero-library/README.md

 Based in the examples of the [awesome work](https://www.youtube.com/watch?v=OZvjfbpXpro) made by [JHaupt](https://github.com/jhaupt).

-This does the same thing her examples do, but tries to be more reusable and distributable.
+This does the same thing her examples do, but tries to be a reusable and distributable module.

 With this you can:
 - Sends data to a NearZero controller.